ccdcoe/CDMCS/Moloch/vagrant/singlehost/README.md

 *  EveBox is a web based Suricata "eve log" event (including *alerts*) viewer and has API to query alerts
 * WISE plugin **[source.suricata.js](source.suricata.js)** *"connects"* Moloch session to Suricata alert.

-# Get it running before you come to classroom
+# Get it running on YOUR laptop, before you come to classroom

+Yes, you need to bring your own laptop!

 A quick way to get a classroom||testing||development environment up and running is with **Vagrant**.
 You will need recent versions of [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed.